kawu/hhu-dl-materials-2020/context/README.md

 **Note**: The `forward` method of the [nn.LSTM][nn-lstm] module takes a 3-dimensional tensor on input.
 Its second dimension is the *batch size* and it allows to process several input sentences in parallel.
-In practice, input sentences have different lengths, and may be easier to be processed when stored in a [packed sequence][packed-seq] (which [nn.LSTM][nn-lstm] also accepts on input).
+In practice, input sentences have different lengths, and may be easier to process when stored in a [packed sequence][packed-seq] (which [nn.LSTM][nn-lstm] also accepts on input).